hellerve/blog/wip/Blockchain:_The_Post_I_Didnt_Want_to_Write.md

 there?](https://github.com/dapphub/ds-chief/blob/master/src/chief.sol#L96)
 [Why are the log events implemented in assembly?](https://github.com/makerdao/median/blob/master/src/median.sol#L29-L45)—made this impossible in the limited time I wanted to give it.

+<span id="5">5.</span> For a little taster of the things we manage to mess up
+with the new-fangled stuff that used to be solved problems and fun with finance in general, I recommend [Matt Levine’s column “Money Stuff” on Bloomberg](https://www.bloomberg.com/opinion/articles/2021-01-12/don-t-forget-your-bitcoins).